pybamm-team/PyBaMM/docs/source/user_guide/installation/install-source-windows.rst

 ~~~~~

 PyBaMM comes with a DAE solver based on the IDA solver provided by the SUNDIALS library.
-To use this solver, you must make sure that you have the necessary SUNDIALS components
+To use this solver, you must ensure you have the necessary SUNDIALS components
 installed on your system.

 VCPKG automatically installs them for you during the build process.
-To learn more, have a look at the `offical documentation by Microsoft <https://learn.microsoft.com/en-us/vcpkg/get_started/overview/>`_.
+To learn more, look at the `official documentation by Microsoft <https://learn.microsoft.com/en-us/vcpkg/get_started/overview/>`_.

 To install VCPKG, follow the steps below:

 1. Open a Command Shell, and navigate to ``C:\``.
     * We are installing VCPKG in ``C:\vcpkg``
-    * If you wish to install in a custom directory, make sure to change environment variable ``VCPKG_ROOT_DIR`` before installation as mentioned here in :ref:`installing-pybamm`.
+    * If you wish to install in a custom directory, change the environment variable ``VCPKG_ROOT_DIR`` before installation as mentioned herein :ref:`installing-pybamm`.
 2. Clone VCPKG's GitHub repository

    .. code:: bash